Byron (band)

-Note: There has been another Romanian heavy metal band named Byron, with Dan Byron on vocals, active between 1997 and 1999.
-There is no connection between these bands other than the vocalist.

 History

 Formation and Forbidden Drama (2006–2008)

 In early 2006, Dan Byron began writing for what would later become byron's debut release.
 The band was assembled later that year, with guitarist Costin Oprea being the first to join in September.
 Keyboard player 6fingers (also in gothic metal band Magica) was recruited afterwards, soon followed by Cristi Mateşan on drums.
 To complete the line-up, the band was joined by bass player Gyergyay "Szabi" Szabolcs, freshly returned from Budapest.
-Rehearsals start in October 2006 and the band takes the stage for the first time on 1 December - a sold-out gig at Lăptăria Enache, one of Bucharest's most famed live music venues.
-Noteworthy later gigs include Art & Aids Bucharest, Stufstock 2007 at Vama Veche, and a special concept - a 3-band, 3-venues simultaneous concert held together with Timpuri Noi and Trupa Veche.
+Rehearsals start in October 2006 and the band takes the stage for the first time on 1 December – a sold-out gig at Lăptăria Enache, one of Bucharest's most famed live music venues.
+Noteworthy later gigs include Art & Aids Bucharest, Stufstock 2007 at Vama Veche, and a special concept – a 3-band, 3-venues simultaneous concert held together with Timpuri Noi and Trupa Veche.

 The debut album, Forbidden Drama, structured in acts, like a theater drama, was finished in September – with Victor Panfilov as musical producer, mixing and mastering at Real Sound Studio, Bucharest.
 The album is manufactured and distributed by the Romanian label A&A Records.
-Forbidden Drama has been released on October 12, 2007, at Fabrica club in Bucharest, followed by a month-long national promotion tour (Forbidden Tour).
+Forbidden Drama has been released on 12 October 2007, at Fabrica club in Bucharest, followed by a month-long national promotion tour (Forbidden Tour).